What Is Trauma-Informed Executive Coaching?

 The term “trauma-informed” is becoming a buzzword, but it has a very specific clinical meaning.

 A coaching modality that integrates clinical knowledge of the nervous system, polyvagal theory, and relational trauma into professional leadership strategy.
-It recognizes that many professional blocks — perfectionism, inability to delegate, chronic burnout — are actually historical survival strategies that have outlived their usefulness.
+It recognizes that many professional blocks.
+Perfectionism, inability to delegate, chronic burnout.
+Are actually historical survival strategies that have outlived their usefulness.

 In plain language: It’s coaching that understands why you can’t just “decide” to stop people-pleasing or “choose” to delegate.
-It works with the part of your nervous system that’s still operating by rules you learned in childhood — and helps you update those rules at a biological level, not just an intellectual one.
+It works with the part of your nervous system that’s still operating by rules you learned in childhood.
+And helps you update those rules at a biological level, not just an intellectual one.

 A trauma-informed coach does not look at your inability to delegate and say, “You need to be more disciplined.”